mattotodd/docker-cellar-panel/README.md

 Every 60 seconds it:
 - Reads temp/setpoint/valve data from the cellar panel and caches that data, so any downstream services read from the cache and do not hit the cellar panel directly.
 - Records the data to [InfluxDB](https://www.influxdata.com/) (they offer a free tier with 30 days data retention - [cloud2.influxdata.com](https://cloud2.influxdata.com))
-- Sends a heartbeat metric to [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/) to monitor if the system goes down

 We also sync with a google spreadsheet to get production batch information about the beer in each vessel.